ParedesGab/PP5-heritage-housing-issues/README.md

   + A Correlation study can help in this investigation.
   + Moreover, machine learning pipeline's feature importance analysis can confirm if YearRemodAdd (remodel date) is identified as a significant predictor among the model's most influential features.

-+ **HYPOTHESIS 3:** We hypothesize that a higher OverallQual rating (indicating superior overall material and finish) will directly correlate with increased house sale prices.
++ **HYPOTHESIS 3:** We hypothesize that a higher OverallQual rating (indicating superior overall material and finish) will directly correlate with increased house SalePrices.

   + A Correlation study can help in this investigation.
   + Moreover, machine learning pipeline's feature importance analysis can confirm if the attribute **OverallQual**